Shashivarunreddy/DEEPFAKE/README.md

-# TrueVision - DeepFake Detection
+# DeepSynth - DeepFake Detection

 A DeepFake Detection Web Application using Deep Learning (ResNext and LSTM), Flask, and React that predicts whether a video is FAKE or REAL along with a confidence ratio.